On the birationality of complete intersections associated to nef-partitions: Appendix: -regularity, singularities and Calabi-Yau varieties

 \section{Appendix: $\Delta$-regularity, singularities and Calabi-Yau varieties}

-Roughly speaking, $\Delta$-regularity is a condition on the smoothness of stratifications with correct dimension.
-In this appendix, we generalize the concept of $\Delta$-regularity~\cite{Batyrev93}~\cite{Batyrev94} of a hypersurface to an intersection of several hypersurfaces in toric varieties.
-We will show that for generic coefficients (meaning for a nonempty open set of the parameter space of coefficients), the complete intersections defined by a nef-partition are $\Delta$-regular, and thus form a large family of intersections associated to a nef-partition.
+Roughly speaking, $\Delta$-regularity is a condition on the smoothness of stratifications with correct dimensions.
+In this Appendix, we generalize the concept of $\Delta$-regularity \cite{Batyrev93, Batyrev94} of a hypersurface to an intersection of several hypersurfaces in toric varieties.
+We will show that for general coefficients, the complete intersections defined by a nef-partition are $\Delta$-regular.
 Under the $\Delta$-regular assumption, the singularities of the complete intersection are inherited from the ambient toric variety.
-Using these results, we will show that a $\Delta$-regular complete intersection associated to a nef-partition is a Calabi-Yau variety with canonical, Gorenstein singularities.
-This fact is used in the proof of Theorem~\ref{main} by showing that the morphism $\pi$ is generically injective.
+Using these results, we will show that an irreducible $\Delta$-regular complete intersection associated to a nef-partition is a Calabi-Yau variety with canonical Gorenstein singularities.
+This fact is used in the proof of Theorem \ref{main} by showing that the morphism $\pi$ is generically injective.